-A program is also offered leading to the degree of Master of Arts in Teaching, see page 24.
+A program is also offered leading to the degree of Master of Arts in Teaching, (see page 28).

-211 SEMINAR IN SEDIMENTARY PROCESSES Selected readings and field studies emphasizing the interpretation of sedimentary deposits including transportation and geomorphology of ancient and recent sedimentary environments.
-Prerequisite: 155.
+211 SEMINAR IN SEDIMENTARY PROCESSES.
+CLASTICS.
+Selected readings and field studies emphasizing the interpretation of sedimentary deposits including transportation and geomorphology of ancient and recent sedimentary environments.
+Prerequisite: 155, permission of instructor.
 Three hours.
+Mehrtens.

-212 SEMINAR IN SEDIMENTARY PROCESSES Paleoenvironmental analysis of carbonate rocks including selected readings, field investigations, and petrographic studies.
-Prerequisite: 155.
+212 SEMINAR IN SEDIMENTARY PROCESSES.
+CARBONATES.
+Paleoenvironmental analysis of carbonate rocks including selected readings, field investigations, and petrographic studies.
+Prerequisites: 155, 121, permission of instructor.
 Three hours.
-Bucke.
+Mehrtens.

 216 GLACIAL GEOLOGY Quaternary history of North America with emphasis on the origin, mechanics and effects of past and present glaciations.
 Prerequisite: Geology 105; junior standing or above.
 Three hours.
+Not offered in 1982-83.

 218 HYDROGEOLOGY The origin, occurrence, movement, and character of ground water with particular emphasis on pump test methods.
 Prerequisite: Junior standing or above.
 Three hours.
+Not offered in 1982-83.